mikebronner/laravel-caffeine/README.md

 ## Considerations
 ### Routes
 This package adds the routes under `genealabs/laravel-caffeine`.
-Please verify that these don't collide with your existing routes.
+Please verify that these don't collide with your existing routes, although this can be changed in the configuration file.

 ### Dependencies
 - Your project must be running one of the following Laravel versions: